netidx/netidx-book/src/tools/recorder.md

 # Recorder

-The recorder allows you to subscribe to a set of paths defined by one or more globs and write down their values in a file with a compact binary format.
-Moreover, at the same time it can make the contents of an archive available for playback by multiple simultaneous client sessions, each with a potentially different start time, playback speed, end time, and position.
+The recorder subscribes to a set of paths defined by globs and writes their values to a compact binary archive on disk.
+The same process can serve replay sessions over netidx — multiple simultaneous clients, each at their own start time, playback speed, and position.
+A single recorder may record only, replay only, or do both at once; recording and playback are decoupled so they don't interfere except through the underlying disk and CPU.

-It's possible to set up a recorder to both record data and play it back at the same time, or only record, or only play back.
-It is not possible to set up one recorder to record, and another to play back the same file, however recording and playback are careful not to interfere with each other, so the only limitation should be the underlying IO device and the number of processor cores available.
+For very high-volume namespaces the recorder shards across multiple processes.
+Each shard is responsible for a disjoint slice of the globbed path set.
+Shards coordinate via the netidx cluster protocol;
+playback waits until every shard has joined before serving sessions (recording itself starts immediately).

 ## Args

-- `--example`: optional, print an example configuration file
-- `--config`: required, path to the recorder config file
+- `-c, --config <path>` — path to the recorder config file.
+- `-e, --example` — print an example config and exit.
+The example is the canonical reference for the schema — `netidx record -e` always reflects the version of netidx you have installed.

 ## Configuration

-e.g.
+The config is a single JSON object.
+A current example (`netidx record -e`):

 ```
 {